adepel80/Ensemble-learning/README.md

 ## Dataset
 The Iris dataset, a classic dataset in machine learning, is used to implement and demonstrate these techniques.
 It contains 150 instances of iris flowers, each described by four features: sepal length, sepal width, petal length, and petal width.
 The goal is to classify the flowers into one of three species: Iris-setosa, Iris-versicolor, or Iris-virginica.

+## Data Source:
+The dataset is sourced from the UCI Machine Learning Repository, originally published by Ronald A. Fisher in 1936.

 ![IRIS DATASET](https://github.com/adepel80/Ensemble-learning/assets/123180341/bc43ec6e-4bf2-4aaf-b9dd-fd0186b1e417)